Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Generalization to systems with bursty protein synthesis

-where $\mu(dx)$ is the probability distribution of the burst size and $\mu*p_1(x) = \int_0^xp_1(x-y)\mu(dy)$ is the convolution of $\mu$ and $p_1$.
-If the gene is always active and the burst size has the exponential distribution $\mu(dx) = e^{-x/h}/h$, then the above equation reduces to the classical Freidman-Cai-Xie random bursting model \cite{friedman2006linking}.
-If the gene is unregulated, both $C(t)$ and $G(\omega)$ can be calculated explicitly as
+where $s$ is the burst frequency, $\mu(dx)$ is the burst size distribution, and $\mu*p_1(x) = \int_0^xp_1(x-y)\mu(dy)$ denotes the convolution of $\mu$ and $p_1$.
+In previous studies \cite{friedman2006linking}, the burst size distribution is often chosen to be the exponential distribution $\mu(dx) = \lambda e^{-\lambda x}dx$, which is supported by experiments \cite{cai2006stochastic}.
+Similarly to the non-bursty case, both the autocorrelation function $C(t)$ and power spectrum $G(\omega)$ can be calculated explicitly when protein synthesis is bursty.
+If the gene is unregulated, $C(t)$ and $G(\omega)$ are given by (see Appendix B for the proof)